 Receives administrative direction from the County Counsel and general direction from the Chief Assistant County Counsel.

 Exercises direct supervision over management, supervisory, professional, technical, and clerical personnel.

 EXAMPLES OF ESSENTIAL DUTIES

 Duties may include, but are not limited to, the following:

-In the absence of the County Counsel, to assume the responsibility of the County Counsel as needed.
+In the absence of the County Counsel and Chief Assistant County Counsel, assume responsibility for the County Counsel’s Office.